chronicleworks/chronicle/README.md

 ### chronicle:Namespace

 An IRI containing an external id and uuid part, used for disambiguation.
-Discrete chronicle instances that with to work on the same namespace must share the uuid part.
+In order to work on the same namespace discrete Chronicle instances must share the uuid part.

 ### chronicle:hasNamespace